learnflight/learnflight.github.io/source/_posts/2014-03-14-how-to-integrate-flight-into-an-existing-javascript-application.markdown

 });

 {% endcodeblock %}

-Intentionally we use a really badly structured Javascript app.
-An easy way to start integrating flight is to select one of the three components mentioned above (Raffle button, Color Stats and History) and convert it into a Flight component.

 Let's choose the color stats as a starting point.
 This is just a function that will update the count of the element which its `data-color` attribute matches the given color.